 They are now.
 His dad uses them for target practice with his air rifle.’

 ‘Does he shoot accurately ?’

 ‘He’s a crack shot.
 Whenever his wife makes a crack, he has a shot. ’

-While downing his drinks one of his girls came by and held his hand.
+While downing his drinks one of Norm’s daughters came by and held his hand.

-‘What a beautiful child you have.Are you sure you’re the father?’I said jokingly.I didn’t realise there could be some truth to it.
+‘What a beautiful child you have.Are you sure you’re the father?’I said jokingly.I didn’t realise there could be some doubt about it.

 ‘What about the boy’s home life?
 What social life does he have?’

 ‘Hardly any worth talking about.
 It’s not surprising the boy’s giving us a bad time.
 His dad’s out of work and his mother’s no bargain either.
 She’s on the bottle. ’

 ‘She finds it easy.
 She can drink her husband under the table. ’